DC attorney general personally sues Mark Zuckerberg

 The attorney general of Washington, DC is suing Mark Zuckerberg over his role in the Cambridge Analytica scandal.

 Attorney General Karl Racine filed the lawsuit on Monday.
-In a statement, the AG said Mr Zuckerberg personally took part in the decisions that allowed Cambridge Analytica, a political consulting firm, to access the private data of millions of Facebook users.
+In a statement, the AG said Mr Zuckerberg himself took part in the decisions that allowed Cambridge Analytica, a now-defunct political consulting firm, to access the private data of millions of Facebook users.

-“This unprecedented security breach exposed tens of millions of Americans’ personal information, and Mr Zuckerberg’s policies enabled a multi-year effort to mislead users about the extent of Facebook’s wrongful conduct,” Mr Racine said.
-“This lawsuit is not only warranted, but necessary, and sends a message that corporate leaders, including CEOs, will be held accountable for their actions.”
+“The evidence shows Mr Zuckerberg was personally involved in Facebook’s failure to protect the privacy and data of its users leading directly to the Cambridge Analytica incident,” Mr Racine said.
+“This unprecedented security breach exposed tens of millions of Americans’ personal information, and Mr Zuckerberg’s policies enabled a multi-year effort to mislead users about the extent of Facebook’s wrongful conduct.”

+In 2018, a whistleblower revealed that Cambridge Analytica had used massive amounts of Facebook user data – without the users’ consent – to advise Donald Trump’s first presidential campaign.
+According to Mr Racine, this amounted to tampering with the 2016 election.

+“This lawsuit is not only warranted, but necessary, and sends a message that corporate leaders, including CEOs, will be held accountable for their actions,” the attorney general wrote.

 Register for free to continue reading